 Want to join in the merriment at the Faire?
-Many Faire activities invite you to become more than a spectator.
+Many Faire activities invite you to become more than a spectator and participate in the Faire language.
 But there are other ways to feel like you are one of the merry-making revelers.

 Costumes may be made, rented at the Faire, purchased, or simply assembled–tights, a belted shirt, hat and boots for a squire, two skirts, blouse and waist-cincher for his damsel.

-Once dressed appropriately, thou might wish to converse in the tongue of the Realm.
-For thy pleasure and edification, why not learn some Renaissance words and phrases so you can speak like a 16th century native?
+Once dressed appropriately, thou might wish to converse in the tongue of the realm.
+For thy pleasure and edification, why not learn some Renaissance language words and phrases so you can speak like a 16th-century native?

 |Good morning.||=||Good morrow.|